madmolecularman/basic_stats/README.md

 ]$ cd [repository_name]                                           # Change into the directory you created.
 ~~~

-2) Open up a python specific interface or run the python command from the terminal
+2) Open up a python specific command line and navigate to the directory containing the folder

 3) Run the setup script, we call the following from the command line